novdream/CP-GBA/README.md

 ## Training and Testing

-To train and test EUMC , run this command:
+To train and test CP-GBA , run this command:

 ```train
 bash train.sh